gvwilson/sdxjs/systems-programming/index.md

 If we run this program with the name of a directory as its argument, `fs.readdir` returns the names of the things in that directory as an array of strings.
-The program then uses `for (const name of results)` to loop over the contents of that array.
+The program uses `for (const name of results)` to loop over the contents of that array.
 We could use `let` instead of `const`, but it's good practice to declare things as `const` wherever possible so that anyone reading the program knows the variable isn't actually going to vary---doing